15 Project 4 - Developing an image filter

 };

 I mean, the size of the array is usually a multiple of 3, because in specific circumstances, it can also be a multiple of 4.
 This happens when a transparency amount is also included into the raster image.
-In other words, there are some types of raster images that follow a different color model, which is the RGBA (red, green, blue and alpha) color model.
+In other words, there are some types of raster images that uses a different color model, which is the RGBA (red, green, blue and alpha) color model.
 The “alpha” corresponds to an amount of transparency in the pixel.
 So every pixel in a RGBA image is represented by a red, green, blue and alpha values.

 Most raster images uses the standard RGB model, so, for the most part, you will see arrays sizes that are multiples of 3.
-But some images, specially the ones that are stored in PNG files, might be using the RGBA model, and, therefore, are represented by an array whose size is a multiple of 4.
+But some images, especially the ones that are stored in PNG files, might be using the RGBA model, and, therefore, are represented by an array whose size is a multiple of 4.

 In our case here, the example image of our project (Figure 15.1) is a raster image stored in a PNG file, and this specific image is using the RGBA color model.
-So each pixel in the image is represented by 4 different integer values, and, as consequence, to store this image in our Zig code, we need to create an array whose size is a multiple of 4.
+Therefore, each pixel in the image is represented by 4 different integer values, and, as consequence, to store this image in our Zig code, we need to create an array whose size is a multiple of 4.

 Let’s begin our project by focusing on writing the necessary Zig code to read the data from the PNG file.
-In other words, we want to read the PNG file exposed at Figure 15.1, and parse it’s data to extract the 2D matrix of pixels that represents the image.
+In other words, we want to read the PNG file exposed at Figure 15.1, and parse its data to extract the 2D matrix of pixels that represents the image.

-As we have discussed at Section 15.2.2, the image that we are using as example here is a PNG file that uses the RGBA color model, and, threfore, each pixel of the image is represented by 4 integer values.
+As we have discussed at Section 15.2.2, the image that we are using as example here is a PNG file that uses the RGBA color model, and, therefore, each pixel of the image is represented by 4 integer values.
 You can download this image by visiting the ZigExamples/image_filter folder at the official repository of this book3.
 You can also find in this folder the complete source code of this small project that we are developing here.

 15.4 Reading the PNG file

 Now, since libspng is a C library, most of the file and I/O operations in this library are made by using a FILE C pointer.
 Because of that, is probably a better idea to use the fopen() C function to open our PNG file, instead of using the openFile() method that I introduced at Chapter 13.
-That is why I’m importing the stdio.h header in this project, and using the fopen() C function to open the file.
+That is why I’m importing the stdio.h C header in this project, and using the fopen() C function to open the file.

 If you look at the snippet below, you can see that we are: